RobertoDiLorenzo/Skywater_tools/README.md

 sudo ./install_packages

 Now, to install the tools make sure that you have 100GB of free space avalaible on your disk.
+All the tools will be installed in the default path: "/usr/local/share/".
 Open Terminal into "Download" folder.
 Make sure to have the permission of the administrator and run the command:

 sudo ./tools_install.sh